canaria10/intelora.core/README.md

 Intelora Intelligent Personal Assistant Platform
 ==========

-Intelora is based on [Mycroft: An Open Source Artificial Intelligence for Everyone] (https://github.com/MycroftAI/mycroft-core).
+Intelora is based on [Mycroft:](https://github.com/MycroftAI/mycroft-core) An Open Source Artificial Intelligence for Everyone].

-See [WIKI](https://github.com/Intelora/core/wiki) for full documentation of this project.
+See [wiki](https://github.com/Intelora/core/wiki) for full documentation of this project.

-Join the Intelora Slack Team by clicking this [LINK](https://intelora-slack-invite.herokuapp.com).
-Enter your email and click the link that will be sent to you.
+Join the [Intelora](https://intelora-slack-invite.herokuapp.com) Slack Team.
+Enter your email and click the confirmation link that will be sent to you.

 ## Build and Setup Intelora